sernamar/hackernews-api-play/README.md

 # hackernews-api-play

-Play with the HackerNews API to get some stories and save them to a database
+Play with the HackerNews API to get some items (stories, comments, jobs, etc.) and save them to a database

 ## Run tests locally